vvgupta01/Airport-Graph/README.md

-This project was compiled with clang version 6.0.1.
+This project was compiled with clang version 6.0.1 on a Linux system.

 ### Overview
 This project implements a directed, weighted graph representing the network of airport routes within the U.S. Airports are represented as nodes while flights are represented as edges.
 The complete graph contains 10484 routes by 72 airlines covering 539 airports in 519 cities.